API Endpoints Reference

 List Repositories

-GET /_ext/_repositories
+GET /v2/_angos/repositories/list

-List all configured repositories with namespace counts.
+List all configured repositories with their namespace counts.

 Response: